sirkif/SwiftUI-Loading-Animation/README.md

 # SwiftUI Loading Animation

-My goal with this project is to get iOS developers to use creative Loading Animation without building it from scratch.
+My goal with this project is to get iOS developers to use creative Loading Animation without building them from scratch.
+100% SwiftUI NO External Packages.

 ## Buy me a coffee, por favor ☕